xzfc/cached-nix-shell/cached-nix-shell.1.md

 ## LIMITATIONS

+It is necessary to pass `--keep` _var_ even without `--pure` if the variable _var_ is used inside a nix expression.
+Note that updating the value of _var_ would invalidate the cache.

 Accessing network resources (e.g. via `builtins.fetchurl`) is not considered in cache invalidation logic.
 Consequently, `tarball-ttl` option (see `nix-conf`(5)) is not respected.